cybex-gmbh/transmorpher/README.md

 > - Client notifications: 10 seconds
 > - Email: 30 seconds

-When using SQS as queue connection, you will need to configure queues with the following names (default):
+For the queues that you want to run with SQS as queue connection, you will need to configure queues with the following names (default):

 - video-transcoding
 - client-notifications
 - email

-If you want SQS FIFO queues, the SQS queue names need to have ".fifo" appended:
+If you want SQS FIFO queues, the according SQS queue names need to have ".fifo" appended:

 - video-transcoding.fifo
 - client-notifications.fifo
 - email.fifo

-To use SQS set the database connection to SQS:
+To use SQS, set the queue connection to `sqs`:

 ```dotenv
 QUEUE_CONNECTION=sqs